 Somi Kakoma: An Investigative Essay

-WHYSEEART (research) After discovering the jazz musician known as Somi Kakoma, we took a look into the expansive history of Jazz in America, and furthermore into the musicology, in the history of American Musical Theater.
+WHYSEEART (research) After discovering the jazz musician known as Somi Kakoma, we took a look into the expansive history of Jazz in America, and furthermore into the musicology of the history of American Musical Theater.

-L’Alliance Française Brought a series of performers to the 2021 Crossing the Line Festival for exploring black culture, African diaspora, and local community & diversity in New York City.
+L’Alliance New York Brought a series of performers to the 2021 Crossing the Line Festival for exploring black culture, African diaspora, and local community & diversity in New York City.

 Musical Comedy, Intimate Revues, Extravaganzas, Operettas